camhost01/cypress-cucumberDemo/README.md

 #1 Configuration in Visual Studio Code

-first need to configure Cypress and Cucumber in Visual Studio Code, configuration steps (https://blog.emumba.com/getting-started-with-cypress-10-and-cucumber-6b43ff68633b)
+First need to configure Cypress and Cucumber in Visual Studio Code, configuration steps (https://blog.emumba.com/getting-started-with-cypress-10-and-cucumber-6b43ff68633b)

 #2 Cloning the existing project

-after configure, you can download the project to your local with xxx, and then execute
+After configure, you can download the project to your local with https://github.com/camhost01/cypress-cucumberDemo.git, and then execute

 #3 Execute the project

-for execute you can use in the terminal the command: npm run cy:open, this cypress interface is opened
+For execute you can use in the terminal the command: npm run cy:open, this cypress interface is opened

 #4 Select E2E Testing